Important: The NVP/SOAP integration method for Invoicing is Deprecated. For new integrations, see the REST Invoicing Overview.

 - Record invoices that customers pay using cash or check.

 - Search invoices based on payment status, payee, and more.

 Business service providers can add invoicing as an additional service for merchant customers.

 How to get started

 - Check your account status.
 Log into PayPal.

-Click the settings icon at the top of your PayPal account page and then click Profile and settings.In the left menu, click My settings to confirm that your Account Type is either Premier or Business, or upgrade your account.
+Click your profile name in the top right corner of your account and then click Account Settings.In the left menu, click My settings to confirm that your Account Type is either Premier or Business, or upgrade your account.

 - Check your API settings.
 Log into PayPal and access your profile as described in the preceding step.
 In the left menu, click My selling tools.
 In the Selling online section, click Update next to API access, and then click the Request API credentials link to request an API signature or certificate.
 If you have already established your API signature or certificate, click the View API Signature or View API Certificate link to verify your API access.